vercel/next.js/docs/basic-features/data-fetching.md

 ### Simple example

-Here's an example which uses `getServerSideProps` to fetch data at request time and pre-renders it.
+Here’s an example which uses `getServerSideProps` to fetch data at request time and pre-renders it.
 This example is also in the [Pages documentation](/docs/basic-features/pages.md).

 ```jsx
 function Page({ data }) {